 One of the biggest challenges in writing an oil and gas resume is getting the attention of a recruiter or hiring manager immediately.
 As a resume writer, I know how important it is to convey relevant information hiring managers are looking for quickly.
 You need to communicate your related skills in the energy sector for the position available before they move on to the next job applicant.

 This can be done through effective use of keywords, clean and simple formatting, and sections that highlight the exact qualifications the company is looking for.
+Learning how to write an oilfield resume will save you time on your job search.

 Read and implement the top oil and gas resume writing tips below.
 These strategies include keywords by job title to ace the creation of your resume and land you that dream job in the oil and gas industry.
 If you are looking to transition out of the oil and gas field, you will need to take a different approach when writing your career change resume.